Order of Australia (horse): 2020: three-year-old season

-The 2020 flat racing season in Europe was disrupted by the COVID-19 Pandemic and Order of Australia did not reappear until 9 June when he started at odds of 11/2 for a maiden over ten furlongs at Leopardstown Racecourse and finished third behind his stablemates Tiger Moth and Dawn Patrol.
-In this race he was equipped with blinkers which he wore in all his subsequent races that year.
+The 2020 flat racing season in Europe was disrupted by the COVID-19 pandemic and Order of Australia did not reappear until 9 June when he started at odds of 11/2 for a maiden over ten furlongs at Leopardstown Racecourse and finished third behind his stablemates Tiger Moth and Dawn Patrol.
+In this race, he was equipped with blinkers which he wore in all his subsequent races that year.
 Later that month he was stepped up sharply in class to contest the Irish Derby over one and a half miles at the Curragh and came home fourth as a 33/1 outsider, beaten six and a half lengths by the winner Santiago.
 Seamie Heffernan took over from Beggy when the colt was sent to France for the Prix du Jockey Club over 2100 metres at Chantilly Racecourse on 5 July.
-Starting a 30/1 outsider he led for most of the way and kept on well after being headed in the straight but faded in the closing stages and finished seventh behind the English-trained Mishriff.
+Starting a 30/1 outsider, he led for most of the way and kept on well after being headed in the straight but faded in the closing stages and finished seventh behind the English-trained Mishriff.

 After a two-month break Order of Australia was then dropped back in class to contest a minor race over a mile and a quarter on the synthetic Polytrack surface at Dundalk Racecourse on 18 September and went off the 11/10 favourite against five opponents.
-With Heffernan again in the saddle he recorded his first victory as he took the lead inside the last quarter mile and held on under strong pressure to win by three quarters of a length from Bolivar.
-Nine days later he followed up in a similar event over one and a half miles at the Curragh, starting the 6/5 favourite and winning "readily" by three quarters of a length from Ebendi after gaining the advantage approaching the last quarter mile.
-On 11 October started at odds of 5/1 for the Group 3 International Stakes over ten furlongs at the Curragh but after racing in second place for most of the way he faded badly in the last quarter mile and came home tailed-off last of the nine runners.
+With Heffernan again in the saddle, he recorded his first victory as he took the lead inside the last quarter mile and held on under strong pressure to win by three-quarters of a length from Bolivar.
+Nine days later he followed up in a similar event over one and a half miles at the Curragh, starting the 6/5 favourite and winning "readily" by three-quarters of a length from Ebendi after gaining the advantage approaching the last quarter mile.
+On 11 October, he started at odds of 5/1 for the Group 3 International Stakes over ten furlongs at the Curragh but after racing in second place for most of the way he faded badly in the last quarter mile and came home tailed off last of the nine runners.